lucas-kitzmueller/innovation-and-inequality/README.md

 # innovation-and-inequality
-Code for "nequality, Technological Change, and Policy Preferences: Evidence from a Randomized Survey Experiment in Germany"
+Code for "Inequality, Technological Change, and Policy Preferences: Evidence from a Randomized Survey Experiment in Germany"